Novartis chases Pfizer in hot new breast cancer drug area

 The significance of the new targeted approach to fighting cancer was highlighted in April when U.S. regulators granted a "breakthrough therapy" designation to palbociclib, based on impressive results seen in mid-stage trials.

-Palbociclib is widely seen by investors as Pfizer's most valuable compound in late-stage development and the company has started several new clinical trials to maximize its potential.
+Palbociclib is widely seen by investors as Pfizer's most valuable compound in late-stage development and the company has started several new clinical trials to maximise its potential.

 Analysts currently expect annual palbociclib sales of $1.9 billion by 2019, according to consensus estimates compiled by Thomson Reuters Pharma, and some think it could eventually sell $5 billion if it is approved for multiple cancer types.

-Because Novartis has not previously revealed mid-stage clinical trial data for LEE011, analysts have not so far modeled sales forecasts for that product.
+Because Novartis has not previously revealed mid-stage clinical trial data for LEE011, analysts have not so far modelled sales forecasts for that product.

 STEALTHY ADVANCE

-LEE011's rapid advance suggests that Novartis has stealthily accelerated its development program and "snuck up from behind," according to Bernstein analyst Tim Anderson.
+LEE011's rapid advance suggests that Novartis has stealthily accelerated its development programme and "snuck up from behind," according to Bernstein analyst Tim Anderson.

 "Investors should therefore be aware that palbociclib could face competition sooner than anticipated," he wrote in a research note.